JakubNer/autokey-autohotkey-vim-nav/README.md

 `a,s,d,f,g,z,x,c,v,b`

-To cycle/recall an application window hold CAPS LOCK then press SPACE, then single, double, or triple tap the corresponding key.
+To cycle/recall an application window hold CAPS LOCK + ALTH then tap the corresponding key repeatedly until you land on the desired open app.

 The specific applications recalled are controlled by the [app_switch_by_name.ahk](app_switch_by_name.ahk) script.